XenonTheInertG/GSI-Workshop/README.md

-Port OEM ROMs to project treble using github actions and [ErfanGSIs](https://github.com/erfanoabdi/ErfanGSIs) then upload to sourceforge & github releases
+Port OEM ROMs to project treble using github actions and [ErfanGSIs](https://github.com/erfanoabdi/ErfanGSIs) then upload to sourceforge,github releases & wet transfer

 # Features
 - Easy to use.